ryan-mcclue/musings/notes.md

 microop fusion is where a microop doesn't count for your penalty as it's fused with another. with combined memory ops, e.g. `vsubps ymm8, ymm3, ymmword ptr [rdx]` this is the case so, if a compiler were to separate this out into a mov and then a sub, not only does this put unecessary strain on the front-end decoder it also removes microop fusion as they are now separate microops
+(important to point out that I'm not the world best optimiser, or the worlds best optimisers assistant, so perhaps best not to outrightly say bad codegen, just say makes nervous)

 godbolt.org good for comparing compiler outputs and possible detecting a spurious load etc.

+macrop fusion is where you have an instruction that the front-end will handle for you, e.g. add and a jne will merge to addjne which will just send the 1 microp of add through

+uica.uops.info gives percentage of time instruction was on a port (this is useful for determining bottle-necks, e.g. series of instructions all require port 1 and 2, so cannot paralleise easily) so, although best case say is issue instruction every 4 cycles, this bottleneck will give higher throughput

 # Modern Program Woes
 STM32CubeMX (this justs generates code, IDE is full fledged) to download, must get link with email